 Toby runs the first mobile gait lab in the country, run in conjunction with the New Mexico State University.
 The lab collects data on how seniors walk.
-They generate a report on the spot, that gives a risk assessment for falls.
-That data is now being used to create products and services for seniors, and will be launching in the 3rd quarter of 2016.
+They generate a report on the spot that gives a risk assessment for falls.
+That data is now being used to create products and services for seniors, and will launch in the 3rd quarter of 2016.

 For example, the app will monitor your loved one's gait, and if it changes, an alert will be generated.

 It will also work as a medical alert system that will alert you (or someone else) if there is a fall.
 Because their current in home systems have alerts that go out in case the battery begins to die, Toby expects that the apps will have similar features.
 Systems like this are called PERS, or Personal Emergency Response Systems.